BG3-Community-Library-Team/bg3-community/Tutorials/Visual/Creating-A-Hair-Mod/exporting-conforming.md

 ### Mesh Data Names

-Here's the part of the export process which is specific to conforming.
+This part of the export process is specific to conforming.
 We will want to conform to a vanilla GR2, generally the same one we took the armature from.

 When conforming to a vanilla GR2 with LSLIB, the tool will be looking for meshes with mesh data names matching the ones found in the vanilla hair.